Is Long-Term Recirculation Of Leachate Concentrate From Reverse Osmosis Treatment Sustainable?

 What are the Strategies for Landfill and Leachate Management?

 There are two strategies for leachate management.
-The most common and indeed the only legal way to do manage leachate in the European Union countries is to keep the waste as dry as possible, and not introduce any liquid wastes.
-That produces the least amount of leachate, and keeps costs low during the infilling of […]
+The most common and indeed the only legal way to manage leachate in the European Union countries is to keep the waste as dry as possible and not introduce any liquid wastes.
+That produces the least amount of leachate and keeps costs low during the infilling of the […]

 How Do You Treat Leachate?

-First of all when asked the question, “How Do You Treat Leachate?”, we would like to make a distinction between true treatment which involves converting environmentally damaging substances to less, or non-toxic, ones, and simply concentrating the contaminants from the water in leachate to give a volume reduction.
-In the water industry both are known as […]
+First of all, when asked the question, “How Do You Treat Leachate?”, we would like to make a distinction between true treatment, which involves converting environmentally damaging substances to less, or non-toxic, ones, and simply concentrating the contaminants from the water in leachate to give a volume reduction.
+In the water industry, both are known […]